wso2/docs-open-banking/en/docs/install-and-setup/configuring-identity-server-for-ob.md

         - Copy the same `quartz.properties` file to each instance in the cluster and update the `instanceId`.
         - Click [here](../assets/attachments/quartz.properties) to download a sample `quartz.properties` configuration file.

+11. Add the following tags and configure the HTTP connection pool:

+    !!! info
+        This is available only as a WSO2 Update and is effective from October 07, 2021.
+For more information on updating WSO2 Open Banking, see [Getting WSO2 Updates](setting-up-servers.md#getting-wso2-updates).

+    ``` toml
+    [open_banking.http_connection_pool]
+    max_connections = 2000
+    max_connections_per_route = 1500
+    ```

-11. If you want to use the [Data publishing](../learn/data-publishing.md) feature:
+12. If you want to use the [Data publishing](../learn/data-publishing.md) feature:

     - Enable the feature and configure the `server_url` and `auth_url` properties with the hostname of WSO2 Streaming Integrator.